MapSurferNET/MapSurfer.NET-Docs/usermanual/image_compositing/index.md

 <center>![](/media/images/image_compositing/GrainExtract_1.png)&nbsp;&nbsp;&nbsp;&nbsp;![](/media/images/image_compositing/GrainExtract_2.png)</center>

 ### Hue
+Creates a resulting color with the luminance and saturation of the destination color and the hue of the source color.
 <center>![](/media/images/image_compositing/Hue_1.png)&nbsp;&nbsp;&nbsp;&nbsp;![](/media/images/image_compositing/Hue_2.png)</center>

 ### Saturation
+Creates a resulting color with the luminance and hue of the destination color and the saturation of the source color.
+Painting with this mode in an area with no (0) saturation (grey) causes no change.
 <center>![](/media/images/image_compositing/Saturation_1.png)&nbsp;&nbsp;&nbsp;&nbsp;![](/media/images/image_compositing/Saturation_2.png)</center>

 ### Color
+This mode uses the hue and saturation of the source and the value of the destination to form the resulting image.
 <center>![](/media/images/image_compositing/Color_1.png)&nbsp;&nbsp;&nbsp;&nbsp;![](/media/images/image_compositing/Color_2.png)</center>

 ### Value
+This mode uses the value of the source color and the saturation and hue of the destination color to form the resulting image.
+You can use this mode to reveal details in dark and light areas of an image without changing the saturation.
 <center>![](/media/images/image_compositing/Value_1.png)&nbsp;&nbsp;&nbsp;&nbsp;![](/media/images/image_compositing/Value_2.png)</center>

 ### LinearDodge
+This mode is a combination of the color dodge and screen modes.
+Sometimes refered to as Add mode (not the same as additive mode).
 <center>![](/media/images/image_compositing/LinearDodge_1.png)&nbsp;&nbsp;&nbsp;&nbsp;![](/media/images/image_compositing/LinearDodge_2.png)</center>

 ### LinearBurn
+This mode is a combination of the color burn and multiply modes.
 <center>![](/media/images/image_compositing/LinearBurn_1.png)&nbsp;&nbsp;&nbsp;&nbsp;![](/media/images/image_compositing/LinearBurn_2.png)</center>

 ### VividLight
 <center>![](/media/images/image_compositing/VividLight_1.png)&nbsp;&nbsp;&nbsp;&nbsp;![](/media/images/image_compositing/VividLight_2.png)</center>

 ### LinearLight
+This mode is a combination of the linear burn and linear dodge modes; linear burn is used to darken the destination color if the source color is darker than mid-grey, linear dodge is used to lighten the destination color if the source color is lighter than mid-grey.
 <center>![](/media/images/image_compositing/LinearLight_1.png)&nbsp;&nbsp;&nbsp;&nbsp;![](/media/images/image_compositing/LinearLight_2.png)</center>

 ### PinLight